Have you ever struggled with packing for a trip?

-To ensure you’ll never again have to endure mismatched items or a bag that’s held closed with only a hope and a prayer, read our tips to packing like a pro.
+To ensure you’ll never again have to endure mismatched items, forgotten essentials, or a bag that’s held closed with only a hope and a prayer, we’ve created a two-part guide that covers the A to Z’s of packing.

 Step 1: Decide What You’re Taking